marcriehm/kubernetes-research/Architecture.md

 The webapp Pods make use of a microservice.
 Like the webapp, the microservice is fronted by a load-balancing Service and is managed by a Deployment.
 Communication between the webapp and the microservice is JSON over HTTP.

 The microservice in turn uses a SQL database, which resides in a single Pod managed by a StatefulSet.
+The storage for the database resides in a PersistentVolume.

 <p align="center"><a href="./Declarative.md">&larr;&nbsp;Previous</a>&nbsp;&vert;&nbsp;<a href="./Objects.md">Next&nbsp;&rarr;</a></p>